 Having a professional graphic designer optimize your logo for the web will ensure your website will display a clear, crisp version of your logo.
 DIY designers might compress your logo without maintaining its crispness.

-If your logo contains text, that text can become blurry when compressed without maintaining the sharpness.
-A professional designer will know how to avoid this issue.
+If your custom logo contains text, that text can become blurry when compressed without maintaining the sharpness.
+A professional logo designer will know how to avoid this issue.

 7. Simplicity is king, yet simple design isn’t easy

 Professional designers generally keep their logo designs simple.
 They know the most effective logos have simple lines, shapes, and limited text.
 Think about Nike’s image – it’s a curvy checkmark they call a “swoosh” and it’s one solid shape.